intltechventures/Lab.Architecture/Conjectures.md

 1. "Most business people driving enterprise-wide GenAI adoption in their company - are unqualified to have an opinion on AI."

-2. "In ~18-24 months, 90% of those GenAI intiatives will be shutdown - and those same GenAI promotors in your company, will be gone (voluntarily, or involuntarily)."
+2. "In ~18-24 months, 90% of those GenAI intiatives will be shutdown - and those same GenAI promoters in your company, will be gone (voluntarily, or involuntarily)."